aiven/devportal/docs/products/clickhouse/sample-dataset.rst

 - ``hits_v1``, with data for every user action
 - ``visits_v1``, with information about every user session

 In the steps below we will download the dataset, setup a connection with the server and load the data into the cluster.
-ClickHouse already offers a detailed instruction `on setting up this dataset <https://clickhouse.com/docs/en/getting-started/example-datasets/metrica/>`_, however, we will expand it by adding more details on how to run commands by using ClickHouse client running in docker.
+ClickHouse already offers a detailed instruction `on setting up this dataset <https://clickhouse.com/docs/en/getting-started/example-datasets/metrica/>`_, however, we will expand it by adding more details on how to run commands by using ClickHouse client running in Docker.

 Download the dataset
 --------------------